Francis B. Spinola: Early political career

 Spinola assumed command of the New York "Excelsior Brigade" (the Second Brigade, Second Division, Third Army Corps), on July 11, 1863, following the Battle of Gettysburg as the Army of the Potomac strove to fill open command slots created by battle casualties.
 Spinola's brigade led the Union troops on July 23 at the Battle of Wapping Heights in Linden, Virginia, suffering 18 men killed, including two officers.
 Spinola was wounded in the fighting, along with dozens of his men.
 He was honorably discharged from the service in August 1865.

+After the war

 Following the war, Spinola was a banker and insurance agent and became an influential figure among the rapidly growing Italian immigrant community in the New York City area.

 He was again a member of the State Assembly (New York Co., 16th D.) in 1877, 1881 and 1883.

+Congress

-He was a U.S. Representative from New York's 10th District from 1887 to 1891.
+He was a U.S. representative from New York's 10th district from 1887 to 1891.

+Death and burial

-He died in office in Washington, D.C. on April 14, 1891, from pneumonia.
+He died in office in Washington, D.C., on April 14, 1891, from pneumonia.

 His funeral was held at the Immaculate Conception Church on April 16, 1891, and he was buried at Green-Wood Cemetery in Brooklyn, New York.

 His estate, valued at over $1,000,000 in 1897, was left to his wife (d.
 1896), and a nephew, Ferdinand McKee.
 In 1897 his sister Annie Douglass contested his will.